tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 **The Reasoning:** BDQ uses a convention for the naming pattern so that Test labels are predictable and descriptive: **TESTTYPE_INFORMATIONELEMENTS_EVALUATION**.

-The use of all upper case with underscores is a convention inherited from the use of Java constants to identify tests in some early contributing projects.
+The use of all upper case with underscores is a convention inherited from the use of Java constants to identify tests in contributing projects.

 The label provides a concise summary of the Test's purpose and logic.
 The components of the label are:

 * **Test Type** one of VALIDATION, AMENDMENT, MEASURE, or ISSUE, as described above.
 * **Information Elements** Expressed as the "simple English term" for the `Information Element` being evaluated, or if multiple `Information Elements` are being evaluated together, a succinct more general concept (like LOCATION or EVENT) that encompasses those `Information Elements`
-  * The use of "simple English terms" in the label (e.g., FOOTPRINTWKT) rather than the formal prefixed term (dwc:footprintWKT) to make it more accessible to human readers., and allows the label to be used as a string constant in many programming languages.
+  * The use of "simple English terms" in the label (e.g., FOOTPRINTWKT) rather than the formal prefixed term (dwc:footprintWKT) to make it more accessible to human readers, and allows the label to be used as a string constant in many programming languages.
 * **Evaluation:** What is the test testing?
-  * Examples of evaluations include "NOTEMPTY" (a value is present), “FOUND” (the value can be found in an authority), “INRANGE” (the value is within an expected range), etc.  See the [Evaluations](../../index.md#62-evaluations-in-test-labels-non-normative) list in the landing page for the BDQ standard.
+  * Examples of evaluations include "NOTEMPTY" (a value is present), “FOUND” (the value can be found in a source authority), “INRANGE” (the value is within an expected range), etc.  See the [Evaluations](../../index.md#62-evaluations-in-test-labels-non-normative) list in the landing page for the BDQ standard.

-This Test is a Validation, it is evaluating the Information Element dwc:footprintWKT, and it is evaluating whether there is a value in dwc:footprintWKT, so the label is VALIDATION_FOOTPRINTWKT_NOTEMPTY.
+This Test is a Validation, it is evaluating the Information Element `dwc:footprintWKT`, and it is evaluating whether there is a value in `dwc:footprintWKT`, so the label is VALIDATION_FOOTPRINTWKT_NOTEMPTY.
 This label is expected to be a constant that does not change, even in translation.

-To support accessibility (the ability of screen readers to read the label in a more human friendly way), and to provide for translations of the name of the Test into additional languages we will also want to create a Preferred Label for the Test.
+We need to create a `Preferred Label` for the Test to support accessibility (the ability of screen readers to read the label in a more human friendly way), and to provide for translations of the name of the Test into additional languages.

 The Preferred Label for this Test could be "Validation dwc:footprintWKT Not Empty".
-This Preferred Label is expected to be translated into different languages.
+This Preferred Label is expected to be translated into different languages (e.g. "Dilysu dwc:footprintWKT Ddim yn Wag"@cy)

 This gives us the following names for the Test:
 * **Label** VALIDATION_FOOTPRINTWKT_NOTEMPTY